genmancoder/pushshift-subreddit/README.md

 ## Roadmap

-Add switching to dark mode.
+ - Add switching to dark mode.
+ - Improve UI design
+ - Add searching
+ - Pull image from the api.
+ - Upload the db online.